xiang1103/KD-Language-Transfer/README.md

 - Student Model:

 ### Problems to Resolve:
+- How to define language capabilitites and quantify we have improved?
+    - Cross compare with existing LLMs like GPT with multiple rounds of conversation
-- Which scientific task do we want the student model to have expertise in?
+- How to train the student model to perform well on drug editing?
+- What tasks to use from drug editing?
+And find corresponding data for those for training.
-- How does the knowledge distillation training work?
+- How does the knowledge distillation training process work?

 ### Steps needed: